 Figure 1.
-Diagram on how AFD.sys is usually access versus how we will access it
+Diagram on how AFD.sys is usually accessed versus how we access it

 What is SAN?

 SAN (System area network) is a high-performance, connection-oriented network that can link a cluster of computers.
 It typically offers high bandwidth, low latency connections that are more reliable than Ethernet and ATM.
 It runs on its own protocol stack that bypasses the need to go through the operating system’s TCP/IP protocol stack (in other words bypassing the kernel), and instead directly performs I/O calls in memory.
 Also known as Remote Direct Memory Access (RDMA).
 This significantly reduces latency and CPU overhead.